bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 Tellen - To count \
 Bellen - To call \
 Accepteren - To accept...e.g. a package, an idea..., _Aanvarden_ - to accept...a challenge, _Aannemen_ - to take on... \
-Weigeren - refuse....to do something, _Verwerpen_ -  To reject or dismiss, _Afwijzen_ - to turn down \
+Weigeren - To refuse....to do something, _Verwerpen_ -  To reject or dismiss, _Afwijzen_ - to turn down \
-? - remind\
+Herinneren - To remind\
-Opschrijven - note down ....
-Ik schrijf de notes op...
+Opschrijven - To note down ....
+Ik schrijf de notes op... \
+Verzoek - To request

 ### In the hotel
-? - check in\
+Inchecken - check in.....
+Ik ga inchecken - I will check in\
-? - check out\
+Uitchecken - check out.....
+Ik ga uitchecken - I will check out\
-? - billing (my card)\
+Belasten - To bill (my card) ....
+Ik verzoek u mijn credit card om te belasten - Request you to bill my credit card\
-? - order (food & drinks)\
+Bestellen - To order (food & drinks)\
-? - pay\
+Betalen - To pay\
-Kopen - buy\
+Kopen - To buy\
-Verkoch - sell
+Verkoch - To sell

 ### In the park